jamesg-the-dev/comments-app/README.md

 ## Overview

-This app allows a user to add, remove, reply, vote and edit a comment (however I didn't have enough time to implement the edit feature).
+This app allows a user to add, remove, reply, vote and edit a comment.
 It has a lightweight server running in node and is hooked up to an sqlite database.

 ## Prerequisites

 - node v20.13.1

-## Note

-I'm not expecting a review for the nodeJS part as it wasn't part of the discussion I had with Sean.
-However, I thought it would be a good way to display how I might create a full application and integrate APIs using angular.

 ## Showcase